As part of your course, you might choose to do a work placement. Find out more about what you are allowed to do.

-Work placements that are course-related and are part of the assessment process can be more than the 10 or 20 hours work per week that you are entitled to work under Tier 4.
+Work placements that are course-related and are part of the assessment process can be more than the 10 or 20 hours work per week that you are entitled to work under your Student Visa.

 You can decide to do a work placement after your course has started.
-It's likely that you'll need to make a further Tier 4 application to allow time to complete your studies.
-You can now make your new Tier 4 application in the UK, please see guidance on our extending your visa in the UK page.
+It's likely that you'll need to make a further visa application to allow time to complete your studies.
+You can now make your new visa application in the UK, please see guidance on our extending your visa in the UK page.

 Work placements can take place at any time during your studies and can be ongoing throughout the course.